Fytex/H43/README.md

+## Download
+For those who don't know where the download is https://github.com/Fytex/H43/archive/master.zip

 ## H43

 I started this project back in 2018 (didn't change much since then xD, not enough time for it) thinking about fun tools to prank my friends and as a way to gain more experience.